AlessioVeneziano/IndianaBones/README.md

 # IndianaBones
-An R package for the virtual analysis of bone 3D morphology.
+An R package for the virtual analysis and processing of bone 3D morphology.

 The package implements some novel tools for the study of bone morphology using micro-Computerized Tomography (microCT).
 Currently, it includes a set of functions for the segmentation of cancellous and compact bone, and for the characterization of the cancellous architecture.
 Other functions allow handling and processing 3D image stacks (volumes).